Rashtriya Swayamsevak Sangh: Hindu Mahasabha influence

 The Hindu Mahasabha, which was initially a special interest group within the Indian National Congress and later an independent party, was an important influence on the RSS, even though it is rarely acknowledged.
 In 1923, prominent Hindu leaders like Madan Mohan Malaviya met together on this platform and voiced their concerns on the 'division in the Hindu community'.
 In his presidential speech to Mahasabha, Malaviya stated: "Friendship could exist between equals.
 If the Hindus made themselves strong and the rowdy section among the Mahomedans were convinced they could not safely rob and dishonour Hindus, unity would be established on a stable basis."
 He wanted the activists 'to educate all boys and girls, establish akharas (gymnasiums), establish a volunteer corps to persuade people to comply with decisions of the Hindu Mahasabha, to accept untouchables as Hindus and grant them the right to use wells, enter temples, get an education.'
-Later, Hindu Mahasabha leader V. D. Savarkar's 'Hindutva' ideology also had a profound impact on Hedgewar's thinking about the 'Hindu nation'.
+Later, Hindu Mahasabha leader V. D. Savarkar's Hindutva ideology also had a profound impact on Hedgewar's thinking about the 'Hindu nation'.

-The initial meeting for the formation of the Sangh on the Vijaya Dashami day of 1925 was held between Hedgewar and four Hindu Mahasabha leaders: B. S. Moonje, Ganesh Savarkar, L. V. Paranjpe and B. B. Tholkar.
-The RSS took part as a volunteer force in organising the Hindu Mahasabha annual meeting in Akola in 1931.
+The initial meeting for the formation of the Sangh on the Vijaya Dashami day in 1925 was held between Hedgewar and four Hindu Mahasabha leaders: B. S. Moonje, Ganesh Savarkar, L. V. Paranjpe and B. B. Tholkar.
+The RSS took part as a volunteer force in organising the Hindu Mahasabha's annual meeting in Akola in 1931.
 Moonje remained a patron of the RSS throughout his life.
 Both he and Ganesh Savarkar worked to spread the RSS shakhas in Maharashtra, Panjab, Delhi, and the princely states by initiating contacts with local leaders.
 Savarkar merged his own youth organisation Tarun Hindu Sabha with the RSS and helped its expansion.
 V. D. Savarkar, after his release in 1937, joined them in spreading the RSS and giving speeches in its support.
 Officials in the Home Department called the RSS the "volunteer organisation of the Hindu Mahasabha."